 Continuing obligation to provide income information

-Please note that you may also need to provide your income information to a recalculation service, if applicable.
-Recalculation services are administrative services that can adjust child support based on updated income information.
+Please note that you may also need to provide your income information to a provincial child support service, if applicable.
+Provincial child support services are administrative services that can adjust child support based on updated income information.

 If your income was used to determine a child support amount in an order or agreement, you must continue to provide income information if the other parent asks.
 A request for income information must be made in writing and may be made only once a year.